arsirantala/downloader/README.md

 **A**: Its Python 2.7 version of the GUI based downloader, which is bound to be removed later.
 Only the Python 3 version of the script (DLer3.py) will remain (along with command line version (for ppl who don't like GUI based programs and rather use command line programs)).

+**Q**: I'm confused what is makeExecutable.bat file?

+**A**: Old way to convert the DL2.py to executable by using pyinstaller.
+During the transition to use cx_freeze instead of the pyinstaller I've left the said batch file still to the repository - but its bound to removed.

 **Q**: When I close the Downloader from title bar's X button the Downloader is still running the task manager

 **A**: This is a bug in the downloader, it'll be fixed shortly.
 Just for the time being use File->Exit instead.